 Regardless of what time of year you visit Thalia Street Beach, you can count on Thalia Surf Shop to meet all your beachy needs.
 Find all the surf equipment, graphic tees, beanies, hats, souvenirs, and more.
 This surf shop is definitely one of the best spots in Laguna Beach.

 Check out the metered parking along PCH when planning a visit to Thalia Street or park a few blocks up in the residential areas and walk down, Glenneyre Street usually you can find a spot.

 Oak Street Beach

-Another one of the best spots in Laguna Beach and similar to Thalia Street, Oak Street is known for its low-key surf break and is often slightly less crowded than its neighboring beach, Thalia Street Beach.
+Another one of the best spots in Laguna Beach and similar to Thalia Street, Oak Street (with only Anita Street Beach between the two) is known for its low-key surf break and is often slightly less crowded than its neighboring beach, Thalia Street Beach.
 This Laguna Beach beach is popular among surfers and skimboarders.

 During peak season in the summer months, Oak Street is reserved just for swimmers, but surfing can be enjoyed nearby.
 Oak Street Beach is also known to be one of the Laguna Beach beaches that is quite narrow, meaning it leaves less space on the sand for lounging when the tide is high because of the rocks that extend toward the ocean.

 If you go swimming, something to be aware of is that the reef can be dangerous here as it’s a rock shelf and if you don’t know that in advance or aren’t careful you can be seriously injured.